OlivierLD/raspberry-coffee/RESTTideEngine/README.md

 This is a tentative Tide Application, based on Server-Side Java implementing REST APIs for a Tide Computer.
 The rendering will be done through HTML5 and JavaScript querying the REST APIs.

 If that one works, then we can really move away from Swing.
+This being said, as this project also contains the tide engine, it can be used from any Java application, including Swing applications.

 ```
  /GET /tide/tide-stations